Supakornn/pruna/docs/user_manual/smash.rst

 smash
 =========================

-The ``smash`` function is the main function in |pruna| for optimizing and running models.
+The ``smash`` function is the main function in |pruna| for optimizing models.
 In the following sections we will show you how to use it.

 Calling the ``smash`` Function
 ---------------------------------------------